graevy/quatloo/content/posts/internet.md

 - Get latest windows image from microsoft
 - Create an installation USB with [rufus](https://rufus.ie/en/) (Windows), Disk Utility (mac), or the dd command (linux)
 - Go through the installation process, select Pro or Pro N (Pro N is the EU-compliant version with less bloat)
-- Go to [this github](https://github.com/massgravel/Microsoft-Activation-Scripts), open powershell as an admin, and crack it
+- Go to [this github](https://github.com/massgravel/Microsoft-Activation-Scripts), open powershell or a terminal as an admin, and crack it
 - If you installed Pro N, specifically, you have to install the Windows Media Feature Pack; look it up
 - I recommend [tronscript](https://old.reddit.com/r/tronscript) for debloating and [chocolatey](https://chocolatey.org) for package managing

 ### Music

-It's hard to get a virus from downloading music, not that anyone does that anymore.
-If you want to actually download music, [rutracker](https://rutracker.org) is my favorite pubic tracker for music (rip what.cd).
+It's hard to get a virus from downloading music, not that anyone does that anymore. [rutracker](https://rutracker.org) is my favorite pubic tracker for music (rip what.cd).

-What you're probably looking for is a cracked spotify app in Android Apps below.
-You might also be interested in [yt-dlp](https://github.com/yt-dlp/yt-dlp/releases).
+You're probably looking for a cracked spotify app in Android Apps below.
+You might also be interested in [yt-dlp](https://github.com/yt-dlp/yt-dlp/releases) for youtube.

 ### Video